Our Future Path! A plan for a better world!

 Pay Attention

 It is up to each of us to pay attention and to guard against logical fallacies and other forms of manipulation.
 We need to do that whether others use them, or we fall prey to using them.
+It may take more effort to pay attention to, to question, and to analyze what others are telling us, but it is our best defense against them taking away our power by feeding us misinformation and lies.
 Not only do we need to do this in political and policy debates, but when involved in any argument, debate, or discussion.

 We can also make a game out of identifying when individuals and groups use these logical fallacies, or any of the other ways that some individuals or groups use to try to manipulate us.
 For instance, I have always liked taking apart advertisements to see how companies are trying to manipulate us into buying their products.
 Not only can this be fun, but it can save us money by not letting ourselves be manipulated into buying something that we do not need nor want.